 Deciphering gene dysregulation in the immune system in ME/CFS

 Despite our lack of understanding of ME/CFS, substantial evidence implicates immune dysregulation either as an underlying cause or major consequence of the disease.
 Nevertheless, the identity of specific dysregulated leukocytes (white blood cells, WBC) that are most implicated in ME/CFS is unclear.
-We propose to elucidate immune dysregulation in ME/CFS by comprehensively investigating gene regulation defects in patients across all types of leukocytes.
+We are working to elucidate immune dysregulation in ME/CFS by comprehensively investigating gene regulation defects in patients across all types of leukocytes.

 as post-exertional malaise is a defining symptom of the disease.